aman-mehra/Recommender-System/README.md

 ### Dependancies

-The followng pacckages will need to be installed.
+The followng packages will need to be installed.
 Requirements.txt exhaustively lists all the requirements as well.

 * pandas
 * numpy